centreon/centreon-archived/doc/user/overview.rst

    Broker is very similar to NDOUtils but provide much more features (authentication, compression, encryption, ...) and performance. :ref:`Centreon Broker Reference Manual
-   <01-centreon/centreon_broker/documentation>` is available for more
+   <centreon-broker:top>` is available for more information.
-   information.

 #.
 Database is exploited back by Centreon Web to provide tables and
    charts about the current (or past) state of the monitored